f5devcentral/f5-big-iq-lab/docs/class2/module1/lab3.rst

 .. warning::

-   In UDF, the provisioning of a SSG VE may take up to 10 min.
+   in lab environment, the provisioning of a SSG VE may take up to 10 min.
 So it may takes up to 20 min to build those 2 devices.
 If you are short on time, it may be better to specify 1 minimum device and 1 desired device instead of 2.